olivierlacan/keep-a-changelog/README.md

 The `[YANKED]` tag is loud for a reason.
 It's important for people to notice it.
 Since it's surrounded by brackets it's also easier to parse programmatically.

+### Should you ever rewrite a change log?
+Sure.
+There are always good reasons to improve a change log.
+I regularly open pull requests to add missing releases to open source projects with unmaintained change logs.

+It's also possible you may discover that you forgot to address a breaking change in the notes for a version.
+It's obviously important for you to update your change log in this case.

 ### How can I contribute?
 This document is not the **truth**; it’s my carefully considered